happybono/SonataSmooth/README.md

 True to its name, SonataSmooth embodies the philosophy of applying multiple techniques in harmony to process data as smoothly and clearly as a piece of music.

 ## Project Overview
 **SonataSmooth** is a C# .NET Windows Forms application for efficient noise reduction and smoothing of numerical datasets.
 It supports multiple data input methods, including manual entry, clipboard paste, and drag-and-drop, with robust validation and parsing.
-Users can apply a variety of advanced filtering algorithms such as Rectangular Mean, Weighted Median, Binomial Average, Savitzky-Golay, and Gaussian filters, customizing parameters as needed.
+Users can apply a variety of advanced filtering algorithms such as Rectangular Mean, Binomial Average, Binomial Median, Gaussian Weighted Median, Gaussian, and Savitzky-Golay filters, customizing parameters as needed.
 The application features a responsive, user-friendly interface with real-time progress feedback and batch editing capabilities.
 Designed for flexibility and performance.

 ## Use Cases
 SonataSmooth is specialized for **1D data smoothing and noise reduction**.